Render vs Heroku

 - Services on Render never ‘go to sleep’ because of inactivity (or any other reason).

 - Heroku applications are forcefully restarted every 24 hours, losing in-memory state (e.g. caches) and disrupting websocket connections.
-Application restarts can also create downtime, and avoiding them requires signing up for more expensive plans.
-In contrast, Render does not have scheduled (or unscheduled) restarts, and every application comes with zero downtime deploys.
+Heroku application restarts can also create downtime, and avoiding them requires signing up for more expensive plans.
+In contrast, Render does not have scheduled (or unscheduled) restarts, and every Render application comes with zero downtime deploys.

 - Applications hosted on Heroku have no way to self-heal; Render lets you define custom HTTP health check paths for your services and automatically restarts unresponsive apps.

-- Render offers all its customers chat and email support staffed by the same world-class engineers who build the platform.
-In contrast, Heroku directs users to community support channels like Stack Overflow multiple times before they can file a ticket; they also need to pay an additional $1,000/month to chat with a Heroku support engineer.
+- Render offers all its customers community and email support staffed by the same world-class engineers who build the platform.
+Compared to Render, Heroku directs users to community support channels like Stack Overflow multiple times before they can file a ticket; they also need to pay an additional $1,000/month to chat with a Heroku support engineer.